Defining Our Label

 100% Grass Fed

 Our Animals are not fed grain.
 They do it all on live growing or stockpiled grass and forage.
 In extreme cases of drought in the summer, or for winter feeding, they may be fed hay that consists of cool and warm season grasses, legumes and forbs.
 Animals are rotated across the farm during winter feeding just as they are in the growing season mimicking the natural model as closely as possible.
+We do all this using the aniamls to manage the grass without using chemicals (herbicides, pesticides, fungicides or insecticides) on our cattle or pastures.

 Our Animals live and finish on pasture containing live growing forage.
 They are not confined to a feed lot at any time during the fattening process.
 They are moved frequently as part of our holistic regenerative grazing practices.
 Animals are not supplemented grain, hay, haylage, silage, or any other supplemental feed during finishing.
 If its not growing, they don’t eat it.